SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Maps of Diffuse Galactic Emission

+We apply the image-processing and map-making pipeline to construct diffuse-emission maps for the spectral features of interest.
 For each exposure, we apply pixel masking and smoothing and reproject to a \healpix\ grid with $\nside=512$.
-We adopt this resolution in combination with the $20\arcmin$ smoothing applied to each exposure to emphasize large-scale, diffuse features and to suppress LVF gradients.
+We adopt this resolution in combination with the $20\arcmin$ smoothing applied to each exposure to emphasize large-scale, diffuse features and help to reduce LVF gradients.
 This choice sacrifices fine angular structure but provides a practical compromise between resolution, map uniformity, and computational cost for this initial analysis.

+For the PAH feature, we extract emission from Band~4 by applying the spectral interpolation described in \secref{subsec:specint} to evaluate the intensity at a target wavelength of $3.3~\um$.
+Similarly, the \bralpha\ feature is extracted from Band~5 by interpolating to a target wavelength of $4.05~\um$.

 Moreover, we perform continuum subtraction at the map level.
-For each spectral feature, we fit and subtract a linear continuum using two neighboring channels.
-For the $3.3$-$\um$~PAH feature, we use the 3.15 and $3.6~\um$ channels, while for \bralpha\ at $4.05~\um$ we use the 3.9 and $4.2~\um$ channels.
+For each spectral feature, we fit and subtract a linear continuum using two spectrally interpolated maps at neighboring wavelengths.
+For the $3.3$-$\um$~PAH feature, we use maps interpolated to 3.15 and $3.6~\um$, while for \bralpha\ at $4.05~\um$ we use maps interpolated to 3.9 and $4.2~\um$.
+We note that this continuum subtraction also partially mitigates zodiacal light contamination, since zodiacal emission is spectrally smooth in this wavelength range and is therefore absorbed by the linear continuum fit.